h0lism/digitalgarden/src/site/notes/The End Cont. 2.md

 ![r2ybUrn.gif](/img/user/images/r2ybUrn.gif)

 Look at what I've started.... pure chaos magick.
 Dr Ramani, I'm sorry, but I do remember now that when I was going through your book, I had to stop because I picked up on this.
 I was really trying to stay as long as I could but had to tap out after a certain point.
+This guy might be a bit of a hater, but perhaps we can hear the blessing through the growls.
 I have absolutely no idea, as I haven't followed for a while, if things evolved, though I am sure given this video, they obviously have.
 Really this is all Wetiko, if you psychologists studied Wetiko... oh you just wait till I get myself re-arranged after all this...
-How profound, the absent thoughts I had 5+ years ago have now been delivered directly to the source which can take this in.
+How profound, the absent thoughts I had 5+ years ago have now been delivered directly to the source.
 Enochian style.

 ![healnpd.png](/img/user/images/healnpd.png)